christorreed/ReeditShipManagement/README.md

 There's quite a lot to go over...

-### ...it doesn't have to be complicated to start.
+### ...but it doesn't have to be complicated to start.

 Let's cover the basics first, and get you up and running with RSM as quickly as possible...